richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] Google's R Style Guide: `Make function names verbs`
  * [2] Google's R Style Guide: `When creating a class object, the function name (constructor) and class name should match`
  * [3] Wickham, Hadley.
 Advanced R. CRC Press, 2014.
 Chapter 5.1.2: `Variables and function names should be lowercase.
 Use an underscore to seperate words within a name.
 Generally, variable names should be nouns and function names should be verbs.
 Strive for names that are concise and meaningful`
+ * [4] 'R packages' by Hadley Wickham, O'Reilly Media, Inc., 2015, Chapter 3, paragraph 'Object names': `Generally, variable names should be nouns and function names should be verbs`